 General

-Expenditures are normally classified in the same detail as budget appropriations and must be recorded in accordance with the state’s accounting policies.
+Expenditures are normally classified at the same level as budget appropriations and must be recorded in accordance with the state’s accounting policies.
+Expenditure accounts will be maintained on an appropriation expenditure basis to provide detailed budget reports reflecting transactions impacting the appropriations.
+See SAM section 8311 for the budgetary control elements.

-The amount of expenditures previously encumbered will increase the expenditures and decrease the unliquidated encumbrances.

-The amount of expenditures not previously encumbered applicable to each appropriation will be recorded as expenditures.
-This will increase expenditures and decrease the unencumbered balance of the appropriation.
+Refer to SAM section 8340 Encumbrances, for more information on how encumbrances are treated as expenditures at year-end.

-Personnel Services
+Personal Services

-Salaries and wages, and contributions for OASDI, health, dental, and vision care benefits paid under the uniform payroll system may be recorded in the appropriation from the Payroll Expenditure Register or from the documents that support the register, such as the Notices of State Payroll Revolving Fund Transfers and the Payroll Warrant Registers.
+Salaries and wages, and contributions for OASDI, health, dental, and vision care benefits paid under the Uniform State Payroll System may be recorded in the appropriation from the Payroll Expenditure Register or from the documents that support the register, such as the Notices of State Payroll Revolving Fund Transfers and the Payroll Warrant Registers.

 Operating Expenses and Equipment